Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 05/22/24

-Added basic method and field names into all class according to the prototype, started setup and draw.
+In class: Added basic method and field names into all class according to the prototype, started setup and draw.

 ### 05/23/24

-Uploaded images, started with basic methods "skeleton"
+In class: Uploaded images, started with basic methods "skeleton"

+### 05/23/24

+(had AP Calc exam)
+At home: debugged UFO physics (specifically attractto and move) so that it makes more sense with the game

 ## GROUP MEMBER 2 - Eva